-A small study of 20 individuals with RRMS is evaluating the role of Tysabri on cognition and neurodegeneration (the breakdown or cell death of nerve cells).
+A small study of 20 individuals with RRMS29 is evaluating the role of Tysabri on cognition and neurodegeneration (the breakdown or cell death of nerve cells).
 Its objective is to further establish the role of Tysabri in preventing neurodegeneration in MS and to establish new markers for such damage.
+This study is expected to conclude in 2016.

-Other studies are exploring the effects of Tysabri on ambulation (walking and mobility), cognition, fatigue, depression, bladder function, sexual function, disability, and health-related quality of life.
+Other studies are exploring the effects of

+Tysabri on ambulation (walking and mobility), cognition, fatigue, depression, bladder function, sexual function, disability, and healthrelated quality of life.
 Some of these studies are completed with generally favorable results.
 One study indicated that Tysabri-treated patients had fewer MS-related hospitalizations and emergency-room visits over one year of treatment, suggesting that it may reduce the economic burden of MS.